Skip to main content

 Adding Follow-Up Information

-As you work on a problem, you can add notes and updates:
+As you work on a rock, you can add notes and updates:

 2. Scroll to the Activity section